PythonRSAS/pythonrsas.github.io/_posts/2018-2-01-27-Nostrud-occaecat-consequat-et-veniam-cillum-fugiat.md

 image: https://drive.google.com/uc?id=1541eWZkwlPctAlVmVCPZ36NIGTD_QbEU
 ---

 **To reach Net zero emission goal by 2050/2060, a lot will need to be changed.
-All industries will be going through changes [Keras](https://keras.io/){:target="_blank"} Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Eaque neque totam voluptatem porro accusantium id.**
+All industries will be going through changes.
+The changes will require trillions of dollars of costs/investment, which will provide many opportunities to businesses.**

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Velit, similique minima repudiandae.
-Voluptate pariatur iusto quo voluptatibus eum?
-[Keras](https://keras.io/){:target="_blank"} Lorem ipsum dolor sit. [github](https://github.com/fchollet/keras){:target="_blank"} page.

-> **Update**: Lorem ipsum dolor. [end of life](https://pythonclock.org/), Aliquip ad magna laborum eu ut aute ut quis in veniam in. **Python3**.

-Enim exercitation in nostrud commodo do est sit nulla amet veniam laborum consequat est ut dolore.
-Non cillum tempor ea ut pariatur tempor elit sed et magna.
-Lorem ipsum esse in in minim quis ut occ!

 ### What is Net Zero